All Episodes

 It was just so amazing how stark the difference was.

-You're three eminent doctors practicing and treating COVID patients.
+Here I have three eminent doctors practicing and treating COVID patients.

 They're saying the evidence exists.

-50% reduction in death and hospitalizations fivefold in a Saudi study.
+50% reduction in death and hospitalizations five-fold in a Saudi study.

-It's it's it's a tragedy, Sean, that this has been politicized and has cost thousands, tens of thousands of people worldwide their lives.
+It has cost thousands, tens of thousands of people worldwide their lives.

-You know, we've had many experts, Dr. McCullough on this program, and thank you for joining us.
+You know, we've had many experts, Dr. McCullough, on this program, and thank you for joining us.

-You're the vice chairman of medicine at Baylor University Medical Center, very prestigious, professor of medicine Texas AM.
+You're the vice chairman of medicine at Baylor University Medical Center, very prestigious, professor of medicine, Texas AM.

 That convinced me.

-I know people that took a run of hydroxy and zinc and vitamin D and C three or D three and C somet C and Zinc and all this stuff, and every one of them swears by it.
+I know people that took a run of hydroxy and zinc and vitamin D and C3 or D3 and C something C and zinc and all this stuff.

-Yeah, well, thank you, Sean, for having me on, and and uh and uh these are my opinions and not necessarily those of my institutions.
+And these are my opinions and not necessarily those of my institutions.

-I've had it myself, my family members have had it myself.
+My family members have had it myself.

 Oh, there's not enough enough evidence.

-I'm an evidence evidence-based physician.
+I'm an evidence-based physician.

 And Senator Johnson let this go for about two hours until he asked the question.